langdecc511/CSGSA-Net/README.md

 ```

-If you want to train the DANet on the TSRS_RSNA-Articular-Surface dataset, please update the "datasets_root" in the config.py.
+You can adjust the network by the following:
+1. adjust the "nhid" of GCN in gpa.py;
+2. add the layer of backbone in gpa.py;
+3. adjust the learning rate.

 ```